at2005/p9-integrator/README.md

-# A Highly Parallel CUDA implementation of the Mercury N-body Integrator
+# A Highly Parallel CUDA Implementation of the Mercury N-body Integrator
 Note: Units are such that G=1, ie mass is in solar masses, distance is in AU, time is in years, etc.

 ## Compiling